edge-ml/docs/README.md

 Did you experience a bug? 🐛 Do you have a feature request?
 Please [join the discussion](https://github.com/edge-ml/edge-ml/discussions) and make yourself heard.

 ### Join the development
+If you are intersted in contributing a feature to our code base please have a look at our [Kanban board](https://github.com/orgs/edge-ml/projects/1) and make yourself noticed by joining the open planned features and issues.
+Also, feel free to create a pull request if you have found a bug and fixed it!

 ## Advanced
 ### Projects